errsync/KNN/README.md

-# Dijkstry
+# KNN
-Program for finding the shortest path in a graph
+Program for finding the shortest path in a graph using Nearest Neighbor Algorithm.

 ## Run Locally